Tanyashri/Tanyashri/README.md

 ### 👋 About Me
 🌱 I'm a passionate Computer Science student.
-🧑‍💻 I'm currently working on Web-dev.
+🧑‍💻 I'm currently working on ML.
 ✨ Looking to collaborate on open-source projects and brainstorming innovative ideas.

 </div>